mdazfar2/HelpOps-Hub/Linux Commands/Distos/cheatsheet/Readme.md

 ### 5. 'sudo'
 - **Meaning:**
-  Execute a command as the superuser or another user.
+  Execute a command as the superuser or as admin.

 - **How to Use:**
   ```bash